microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 -   Module's .md file

-In addition, Modules may have two optional files:
+In addition, Modules may have one optional file:

 -   Module's _Public.h file